-Conducted May 12, 2014
+Conducted May 21, 2019

-Status for 2018 Highway Safety Plan
+Status for 2020 Highway Safety Plan

-Recommendation Intend to Implement Performance Measure(s) to Demonstrate Progress Reason For Not Implementing Strategic Planning Recommendations Strengthen the TRCC's abilities for strategic planning that reflects best practices identified in the Traffic Records Program Assessment Advisory.
-Yes T1-8, ACR1-5, C1- 2, U1-2, I1-13, ACS1-6 N/A Crash Recommendations Improve the data dictionary for the Crash data system that reflects best practices identified in the Traffic Records Program Assessment Advisory.
-ACS5 N/A Improve the procedures/ process flows for the Crash data system that reflect best practices identified in the Traffic Records Program Assessment Advisory.
-Yes T1, T2 N/A Improve the interfaces with the Crash data system that reflect best practices identified in the Traffic Records Program Assessment Advisory.
-No N/A Crash system interfaces with the driver system and the roadway system.
-Interface with the roadway system, citation/adjudication system, and the injury surveillance system will be possibly implemented in the future.
-Improve the data quality control program for the Crash data system that reflects best practices identified in the Traffic Records Program Assessment Advisory.
-Yes ACR1, C1 N/A Vehicle Recommendations Improve the interfaces with the Vehicle data system that reflect best practices identified in the Traffic Records Program Assessment Advisory.
-No N/A Crash data system and citation system interfaces with the vehicle system and driver system.
+Recommendation Intend to Implement Performance Measure(s) to Demonstrate Progress Reason For Not Implementing Crash Recommendation IS Improve the data dictionary for the Crash data system that reflects best practices identified in the Traffic Records Program Assessment Advisory.
+Yes ACS5 N/A Improve the interfaces with the Crash data system that reflect best practices identified in the Traffic Records Program Assessment Advisory.
+No NA This may become a performance measure after FY2020 after further discussion with UTRCC Improve the data quality control program for the Crash data system that reflects best practices identified in the Traffic Records Program Assessment Advisory.
+Yes ACR1, C1 N/A Improve the procedures/process flows for the Crash data system to reflect best practices identified in the Traffic Records No N/A This may become a performance measure after FY2020 after further discussion with UTRCC.